 - It is cheap when compared to other techniques – It costs less to grow crops as compared to conventionally planting crops.
 You will not buy things such as fertilizers and even pesticides.

-- Reduced waste – Permaculture does not allow anything to be wasted.
+- Reduced waste – It does not allow anything to be wasted.
 Things such as leaves, garden wastes, and other wastes are turned into either fertilizer or livestock feeds.

 - Less water usage – your water bills are massively lowered since you can choose to use rainwater and wastewater.

-- Compatible with the available systems – several agricultural systems can be easily revamped to match permaculture principles.
+- Compatible with the available systems – several agricultural systems can be easily revamped to match permanent agriculture principles.

 - Increase self-sufficiency – It enables farmers to grow a wide range of crops in their lands.
 This gives you the opportunity to grow whatever you need to eat or that which you want.